neuschaefer/reform-handbook/src/source/quickstart.rst

    sway

 From here, you can begin installing software and using Reform.
-If you are new to the Debian GNU/Linux operating system, or Sway, please refer to the Linux Basics section to learn more.
+If you are new to the Debian GNU/Linux operating system, or Sway, please refer to the :ref:`Linux Basics` section to learn more.